The Three Doctors (Doctor Who): Plot

+Taking advantage of his neurosis, the two Doctors escape back to the TARDIS with all of the abductees.
+With the First Doctor, the two devise a way to defeat Omega.
+By accident, the two also discover the Second Doctor's previously-lost recorder within the TARDIS' force field generator, and integrate it into their plan.
+The two meet with Omega again, claiming they can give him his freedom.
+Omega, though, sharply retorts that he cannot be freed, and demands that they share his exile.
+The Doctors agree, on the condition that all of his abductees are sent safely back to Earth.
+Once done, the two present him with the generator.
+Omega knocks it over in rage at the paltry offer and the recorder falls out; having fallen into the generator during the abduction, the recorder was protected from conversion, remaining as normal matter.
+The resulting contact annihilates the antimatter universe, creating a new universal source of energy, and ejecting the Doctors in the TARDIS, UNIT HQ, and all of its stolen objects, back to their proper places in the normal universe.
+With the Time Lords' power restored, they return the First and Second Doctors to their respective time periods.

-Forlorn, The Doctor reflects on the recent events.
-The Third Doctor explains to Jo that death was the only freedom anyone could offer Omega.
-Out of forgiveness, the Time Lords then send the Third Doctor a new dematerialisation circuit for the TARDIS and restore his knowledge of how to travel through space and time.
+Forlorn, the Third Doctor implies to Jo that death was the only freedom anyone could offer Omega.
+Out of forgiveness, the Time Lords then send the Doctor a new dematerialisation circuit for the TARDIS and restore his knowledge of how to travel through space and time, lifting his exile.

 Production

 Working titles for this story included The Black Hole.
 The script was originally supposed to feature all three Doctors equally, but William Hartnell was too ill to be able to play the full role as envisioned.
 He was, therefore, reduced to a pre-recorded cameo role, appearing only on the TARDIS's scanner and the space-time viewer of the Time Lords.
 It would be the last time he played the Doctor and his last acting role before his death in 1975.
 Hartnell's scenes were filmed at BBC's Ealing Studios.

 The only time that all three Doctors appeared together was in promotional photos for the story.
 One session of these took place in October 1972 at a photo studio in Battersea - this produced the image that was used for the cover of the Radio Times magazine to promote the story.

 The production team also planned for Frazer Hines to reprise his role of Jamie McCrimmon alongside the Second Doctor; however, Hines was not available, due to his work on the soap opera Emmerdale Farm.
 Much of the role originally intended for Jamie was reassigned to Sergeant Benton.